 Day-by-day timeline:

-Going forward, Doris pays no premiums.
-Her Medicare cost-sharing (deductibles, coinsurance, copays) is also fully covered through QMB cost-sharing protection.
+Because QMB is prospective, Doris cannot recover premiums she paid before her May 1 QMB start date, only the withholding that lagged the Buy-In activation.
+Going forward, Doris pays no premiums, and her Medicare cost-sharing (deductibles, coinsurance, copays) is fully covered through QMB cost-sharing protection.

 Example 2: Henry, 70, Savannah: SLMB Buy-In Activation